 Tokyo DisneySea isn’t just a theme park — it’s a destination in itself.
 From the detailed lands to the world-class dining and shows, it’s the kind of place that stays with you long after you’ve left.

 If you’re wondering whether to choose Tokyo Disneyland vs DisneySea, I’d say: make time for DisneySea.
 It’s one of the most magical, creative theme parks in the world — and absolutely worth the trip.
+But I’d try to add at least a day at Disneyland if your itinerary allows.

 Find out more about how to plan your trip including how to get tickets in my guide to Tokyo Disneyland.